I was often asked to help choose the most appropriate size of solar panel and battery to run the fan in an off-grid compost toilet.

 What size solar panel will you need?

-The 12-volt fans in many compost toilets, draw between 1 and 2.5 watts at 12 volts depending on the make and model.
+The 12-volt fans in many compost toilets, draw between 1 and 2.5 watts at 12 volts depending on the make and model (check with your supplier if you haven’t bought it yet, or look at the fan itself for information).

 Because they run 24 hours a day, you take the power requirement (for example 2.5 watts) and multiply this by 24 (the hours in a day) and you get a daily power requirement of 60 watt-hours (for a 2.5-watt fan).

-A 20-watt solar panel, operating at 100% efficiency (i.e. assuming the sun is shining brightly and directly onto your solar panel with no clouds, no shadows etc) would therefore be able to generate 60 watt-hours in 3 hours of full sun (3 hours x 20 watts = 60 watt-hours).
+A 20-watt solar panel, operating at 100% efficiency (i.e. assuming the sun is shining brightly and directly onto your solar panel with no clouds, no shadows etc) would therefore be able to generate 60 watt-hours in 3 hours of full sun (ie 3 hours x 20 watts = 60 watt-hours).

 That’s fine for perfect summer days, but winter brings with it the triple whammy of lower sun angles, shorter daylight hours, and greater chance of cloud cover.
 So, how do you factor this in when it’s impossible to know what the weather is going to be like?
 You have to use ‘rules of thumb’ together with some good old guesswork!

-The rule of thumb I generally use is to assume you’ll have on average, one hour of full sun per day (of course, some days there will be negligible sun, but we’re working on averages over several days, not specific conditions day to day).
+The rule of thumb I generally use is to assume you’ll have on average, one hour of full sun per day (of course, some days there will be negligible sun and on others there will be more, but we’re working on averages over several days, not specific conditions day to day).
 In other words, I’d suggest at least a 60-watt solar panel to supply on average, 60 watt-hours per day during all seasons.
 Of course, if you want to run some 12-volt lighting and other things too, you’ll need to factor them in and increase panel capacity to cover that.

 If you don’t intend or need to have your system running over winter, then you’ll probably get away with a 30 or 40 watt solar panel, assuming it’s optimally positioned.